 Max Your Capacity

 Can you add more sleeping spots?
 A pullout couch, futon, cot and airbed are simple ways to get more people into your space.
 Look for ways to make it possible for additional sleeping spots if families have extra children or laid-back groups that just want a place to crash.
 Clarify how many beds and how many unconventional beds you have on hand so that there is a clear picture of what guests can expect.
 Certain groups, like families and wedding groups, will just be happy they can find places to accommodate their larger numbers.
 While you might not be able to charge as much for each extra sleeping space that isn’t a true bed, you can still charge a bit more than you would have been able to without it.
-You will be more likely to book larger groups too, so the number of bookings you have throughout the year should be higher.
+Also you will be more likely to book larger groups too, so the number of bookings you have throughout the year should be higher.

 You don’t necessarily have to offer the full number of sleeping accommodations for each group.
 Instead, allow your guests to say how many extra cots or mattresses they need.
 Then charge a fee for each one.
 You or your Airbnb property management professional can simply deliver the needed supplies.
 This will cut down on laundry, while also allowing your listing to be more versatile for various group sizes.